Dates, Availability & Printable Version

 Payment Terms & Conditions

 If you cancel between 21 and 45 days 30% of your tour cost will be charged.
-If you cancel between 8 and 20 days prior to your tour departure you will be charged 50% of your tour cost.
-Cancellations within 7 days of departures will incur a 100% cancellation charge.
+Cancellations within 20 days of departures will incur a 100% cancellation charge.

 Inspired New Zealand Tours recommends purchasing travel insurance, even when travelling within New Zealand.